Offshore Catering

 Proper preparation

 Additionally, avoid preparing foods so far ahead of time that they risk spoilage.
 Spoiled food should be discarded immediately, even if it looks and smells fine.
-Lastly, ensure that food allergens are handled and managed effectively to prevent any cross-contact.

 Staff illnesses